top of page

 A Wild Chix Weekend Recap

-Hannah came to the recent "Intro to Hunting weekend" - all the way from Wellington to spend a few days with complete strangers to learn how to hunt.
-It was such a pleasure having Hannah with us and I am incredibly grateful for the time she took to write this amazing blog post!
-Thank you so much!
+Hannah came to the recent "Intro to Hunting Weekend" - all the way from Wellington to spend a few days with complete strangers to learn how to hunt.
+It was a pleasure having Hannah with us, and I am incredibly grateful for the time she took to write this amazing blog post!
+Thank you so much.

 A new huntress is born